A case of guinea pig watery eyes is often the immediate result of certain ailments.

 These white guinea pigs are referred to as “lethal”.

-They’ll additionally have problems with the digestive system and therefore the animal could also be missing one or extra tooth.
+They’ll additionally have problems with the digestive system and therefore the animal could also be missing one or extra teeth.

 During a roan X roan or dalmatian X dalmatian mating, there’s a 1 in 4 probability of breeding a lethal.